Ken Barlow: Valerie Tatlock

 Ken's first notable relationship in the serial was with the character Valerie Tatlock (Anne Reid) in 1961.
 Roache and Reid had been to neighbouring schools, which gave them common ground and a relaxed attitude to working together.
 Roache once attributed their success to his own rapport with Reid, citing it as a helpful element in their on-screen chemistry.
 Ken and Valerie married on 4 August 1962.
-Aware that the characters had become popular, executive producer H. V. Kershaw requested that Granada Television's evening duty officer be made available on the night of broadcast, in order to take viewers' congratulatory phone calls.
+Aware that the characters had become popular, executive producer H. V. Kershaw requested that Granada Television's evening duty officer be made available on the night of broadcast, to take viewers' congratulatory phone calls.
 Although no calls were made, 20 million viewers watched the wedding episode.
 Reid was "thrilled" with the reaction to the wedding.
 Roache was initially sceptical about the impact marriage would have on Ken's development.
 Roache said: "I was a sort of young semi-heartthrob in those days and thought getting married was going to finish all that."
 He felt that, given Ken's aspirations of upward social mobility and desire to leave Weatherfield, marriage conflicted with his characterisation, but realised it was necessary for the writers to anchor him in the area.
+Ken and Valerie were deemed an early example of a soap opera supercouple.